kimsh02/awns-rpi5/README.md

-- `.gitlab-ci.yml` configures a CI/CD pipeline on GitLab that replicates the exact build of `awns-rpi5` on a Raspberry PI 5 OS to ensure that the project is building properly without manually having to rebuild on the Raspberry Pi 5 every time (which is time consuming).
+- `.gitlab-ci.yml` configures a CI/CD pipeline on GitLab that replicates the exact build of `awns-rpi5` on a Raspberry PI 5 OS to ensure that the project is building and running properly without manually having to rebuild on the Raspberry Pi 5 every time (which is time consuming).

 ## Artifacts